GabeMitchell23/gfm48FastRobots/Lab6/lab6Writeup.md

 ## P Control Issues
-One issue I had with code was getting the robot to simply drive in a straight line.
+One issue I had was getting the robot to drive in a straight line.
 The left and right PWM values which caused the robot to drive in a straight line were not only very different, but they varied from one run to another.
 Another issue was the robot drifting into the wall even after starting its turn at one meter.
 This often caused the robot's wheels to get caught up and fail to rotate the robot to the reference (an integrator term would have fixed this problem).
 A video of the robot veering off course and then getting caught up in the wall is linked below.

 [P Control Issues](https://youtube.com/shorts/AHA0-MF2qxQ?feature=share)